Ansett Australia: Sport

-Ansett Australia was one of the major sponsors of the Australian Football League, holding the naming rights to the AFL pre-season competition, the Ansett Australia Cup.
-It was also a major sponsor of Waverley Park.
-The logo was visible around the stadium.
+Ansett Australia was one of the major sponsors of the Australian Football League (AFL), holding the naming rights to the AFL pre-season competition, the Ansett Australia Cup.
+It was also a major sponsor of Waverley Park, where its logo was visible around the stadium.

-Ansett was also a Major Sponsor of Australian Cricket, with the Ansett Australia Test Series a prominent fixture of the Australian summer.
+Ansett was also a major sponsor of Australian cricket, with the Ansett Australia Test Series (as it was known under naming rights) a prominent fixture of the Australian summer.
 Ansett's logo (called the StarMark) appeared on all players' training and game shirts, as well as around the boundary and on the field during Test Series.

-The airline was the official airline of the Sydney 2000 Olympic Games.
+Ansett was the official airline of the Sydney 2000 Olympic Games.
 Boeing 767-300 ER VH-BZF carried the Olympic Flame from Athens to Guam for the start of the torch relay through Oceania.
 An A320–211 carried the Olympic Torch from Auckland to Uluru, to commence the Olympic Torch relay in Australia.

-Since Qantas's Take over of Australian Airlines in 1992, Ansett acquired the rights to selective sponsorship of various teams involved in the Australian Touring Car Championship and Seven Networks commentary team between various airports close to racing venues around Australia from 1994 to Ten Network's takeover of V8 Supercar Series AVESCO (V8 Supercars Australia) launched the new series in 1997, but the insignia remained on various cars until Ansett folded in 2001.
+Since Qantas's takeover of Australian Airlines in 1992, Ansett acquired the rights to selective sponsorship of various teams involved in the Australian Touring Car Championship and Seven Networks commentary team between various airports close to racing venues around Australia from 1994 to Ten Network's takeover of V8 Supercar Series AVESCO (V8 Supercars Australia) launched the new series in 1997, but the insignia remained on various cars until Ansett folded in 2001.

-It was also the sleeve / major sponsor of the Brisbane Broncos National Rugby League team from 1996 until 2001.
+It was also the sleeve/major sponsor of the Brisbane Broncos in the National Rugby League (NRL) from 1996 until 2001.

-Film and television

-Ansett Australia sponsored the soap opera Neighbours in the late 1980s, having previously received publicity when its aircraft were used in the filming of another production by Reg Grundy—1977's ABBA: The Movie.
-Ansett often sponsored Channel 9's late-night news program Nightline from 1994 to 1997.

-The airline also held a sponsorship deal with Prisoner (or Prisoner Cell Block H in the United Kingdom), which was another Grundy production.

-Ansett also offered on-board News and movies, entitled (Ansett Sky Show).
-It consisted of a twice-daily 30-minute news service (AM and PM), which was recorded by Channel 7 studios in Sydney entitled Seven Ansett News, which was then transmitted by satellite to all Ansett-serviced capital cities and some regional airport locations.
-The news service was then dubbed to video cassettes, and was then distributed onto Ansett aircraft first thing in the morning and exchanged halfway during the operational day for the second afternoon/evening broadcast.
-For the domestic fleet, movies and television shows were recorded to tape and distributed to each aircraft once a month.

-On international aircraft, the news was available in one edition (usually morning).
-Movies and television shows were recorded onto a central data system on both 747-400 and one 767-300ER aircraft, which was changed monthly.

-Ansett's safety demonstration was done via TV screens throughout the aircraft as well as in person, at the time of its demise.